goransle/react-getting-started-video-script/src/video-script.md

 Hello, and welcome!

-In this video, we'll show you how to get started with the official Highcharts React wrapper.
+In this video, we'll show you how to get started with the official Highcharts for React.
 This video is for React developers who want to add powerful, interactive charts to their applications.
 By the end of this video, you'll have your first Highcharts chart running in a React app.

 ## Installation